awmanoj/awmanoj.github.io/_posts/2017-03-12-good-error-messages-for-developers.md

 ### Conclusion

-Your error log is your friend in the often the darkest hours of your work life (problem in production, panic, downtime etc) so an investment in thinking through and writing error logs well can be significantly rewarding.
+Your error log is your friend in bad times - often one of the darkest hours of your work life (problem in production, panic, downtime etc) so an investment in thinking through and writing error logs well will reap significant rewards in saved time and faster resolutions.

 If you have more suggestions do [tweet to me](https://twitter.com/awmanoj).